 Insert the following paragraph in page 2 after line 5.

-“Flexible Factory is one aspect of Smart Manufacturing [Newxx] with regard to flexibility to enhance mobility and configurability of manufacturing facilities.
+“The “Flexible Factory” concept is one aspect of Smart Manufacturing [Newxx] indicating the enhancement of mobility and configurability of manufacturing facilities.
 It is supported by successful integration of wireless connectivity into the wired network in factories.”

 Add the following new reference: